A heavy weight hangs in my chest.ย

 Yes, sure, it might be uncomfortable at first.

-But soon we feel more connected, more alive, and more ensouled.
+But soon we feel more connected, more alive, and more ensouled.ย

-All we need to do is to remember to turn toward rather than away from that which simply wants to be felt within us.
+All we need to do is to remember to turn toward rather than away from that which simply wants to be felt within us.ย

 How do you practice deep listening?
-If this article has inspired any feelings or thoughts within you, I’d love to hear them below!
+If this article has inspired any feelings or thoughts within you, Iโd love to hear them below!

-2. Shadow & Light Membership: Do you crave consistent support on your spiritual quest?
+2. Shadow & Light Membership: Seeking ongoing support for your spiritual journey?
 Receive weekly intuitive guidance and learn to embrace your whole self, including your shadow side.
-Cultivate deeper self-love with our affordable, personalized support.
+Deepen your self-love and receive personal support from us.

-3. Spiritual Awakening Bundle: Ready to embark on a profound soul-searching adventure?
-Dive into our collection of essential transformative resources!
-Explore five illuminating eBooks and seven in-depth journals, plus unlock two special bonuses to empower your spiritual growth.
+3. Spiritual Awakening Bundle: Ready to soul search and dive deep?
+Access our complete "essentials" collection of beloved journals and eBooks.
+Includes five enlightening eBooks and seven guided journals, plus two special bonuses to further illuminate your path.

-For me, deep listening happens about half an hour after waking at approx 3 am.
-After the soggy dull grogginess of sleep has changed into some activity ( after the first glass of water and coffee of the day), strange thoughts are triggered and contradictory messages no longer appear and disappear from my inner view in the normal sense, but begin to spin in a whirl.
 As I do not wish to deal with them at this time of day, or cannot face them.
 As body stiffness, skin itches, sounds, hot spots, cold feet, night sounds outside, or just body position, ego visual crap, or last night TV jingle emerges to grind away, overlapping with questions of can I never find inner peace??
 Can I not be on the road of meditative deep bliss, or at least manifest some sense of why this whirl is happening to only me!
-This builds the volume of surface anxiety, till it feels like my only reason for trying to sit quietly was to spin on inner garbage and hope that the warmth of the dressing gown and the comfort of the rocker recliner will suffice sufficiently to calm the savage beast and allow… Read more »

 Thank you Luna – for yet another thought provoking, emotional tuning – blog on empathetic listening to self-expression.
 Journaling has helped me reveal subconscious patterns, and so has dialoguing with the self as a mere observer.
 While syncing our gut to our heart, we reclaim our sense of power by activating the throat to express freely.
 Thus the throat is an active agent of the process of deeper engagements with self expression.
 Thanks again